Want to know how to clean oven racks the easy way? See the best cleaning method for the dirty racks using dryer sheets and hot water in a bathtub!

 After a few hours, use the wet dryer sheets to scrub the grease and grime off of your oven racks.
 Most of it should fall right off, making oven rack cleaning a breeze!
 I didn't wear rubber gloves for this, but you might want to consider them.
 There will be a lot of grime floating in your water.

-This is after wiping with almost no pressure.
+This is after I wipe the racks with almost no pressure.
 There's something about the fabric softeners in the dryer sheets that takes baked-on messes off of stainless steel.

 Once you've scrubbed your oven racks really well, drain the bathtub.
 Make sure and spray the oven racks down with water to remove any extra film or residue from the dryer sheets.

 This won't 100% make your racks look brand new.
 I don't know that this is possible without hours and hours of scrubbing.
 If you're willing to do that, go for it, but it's just not worth that to me.
-I want them clean, but they don't have to be perfect!
+I want them to be clean, but I'm not looking for perfection.

 (And one more note: I do switch out the racks in my double oven when I clean them.
 I rarely use the bottom oven, so if I didn't do this, there would be one set of racks that was way dirtier than the other.)